Hiring Problem: The Lack Of Specificity In The Hiring Process

 - Develop 2-3 MS-PowerPoint presentations monthly, 40-50 slides, with imported graphics, videos, and MS-Excel information.
 Includes regular development of advance templates working in consultation with presenters.

 - MS-Excel work comprises 45% of this position, regularly developing advanced applications for the organization to include complex macros, Pivot Tables, statistical and financial formulas.

 - A key responsibility of this position is producing an employee newsletter in MS-Word, including imported graphics and MS-Excel data, preparing the newsletter to be distributed electronically to employees in multiple locations internationally.

+The Candidate SolutionThe candidate solution is, perhaps, a little simpler.
+But it starts with similar advice: NEVER put “MS-Office skills" or “Experience with MS-Office" on a resume.
+In reality, it states absolutely nothing about your skills or experience!
+HR or the Hiring Manager don't know if this means “you've seen a colleague using MS-Word" or you're an “Advanced Certified MS-Office Technician."
 First of all, your experience or skill with MS-Office, or any software, should not be listed on your resume just as a “skill."
 It should be reflected in the specific accomplishments, tied to a position held.
 “Having the skill" is not what's important.
 “Doing" something with the skill is the evidence – particularly when it's part of your top 3-4 accomplishments for a position on your resume.